0xF21D/PowerShellCVESearcher/README.md

 It stores a local copy of the available JSON files in $home/.cve

 ## To Use ##
-(note: I'm aware that this is more like a module and less like a powershell script.
-I'm working to modularize this and add more functions).
+import-module ./CVESearcher.psm1

-import-module ./CVESearcher.ps1
+When loading the module, it will immediately update the local cache of JSON files.
+The cache is stored in $home/.CVE

-NOTE: When loading the module, it will immediately update the local cache of JSON files.
+The first time the module is loaded will take a bit longer because each JSON file must be downloaded and unpacked.
+As of 2021 there are 19 files to download dating back to the year 2002.
+Subsequent loads of the module will only refresh those files that have changed since the last load.

 ## Functions ##